wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 Before Azure SDK 2.5 (which uses Azure diagnostics 1.3), Azure Diagnostics (WAD) could be configured by using several different methods: adding it to the configuration blob in storage, by using imperative code, declarative configuration, or the default configuration.
 However, the preferred way to configure diagnostics is to use an XML configuration file (diagnostics.wadcfg or diagnositcs.wadcfgx for SDK 2.5 and later) in the application project.
 In this approach, the diagnostics.wadcfg file completely defines the configuration and can be updated and redeployed at will.
 Mixing the use of the diagnostics.wadcfg configuration file with the programmatic methods of setting configurations by using the [DiagnosticMonitor](https://msdn.microsoft.com/zh-cn/library/microsoft.windowsazure.diagnostics.diagnosticmonitor.aspx)or [RoleInstanceDiagnosticManager](https://msdn.microsoft.com/zh-cn/library/microsoft.windowsazure.diagnostics.management.roleinstancediagnosticmanager.aspx)classes can lead to confusion.
 See [Initialize or Change Azure Diagnostics Configuration](https://msdn.microsoft.com/zh-cn/library/azure/hh411537.aspx) for more information.

-Beginning with WAD 1.3 (included with Azure SDK 2.5), it’s no longer possible to use code to configure diagnostics.
+Beginning with WAD 1.3 (included with Azure SDK 2.5), it's no longer possible to use code to configure diagnostics.
 As a result, you can only provide the configuration when applying or updating the diagnostics extension.

 ### Solution

 Use the diagnostics configuration designer to move diagnostic settings to the diagnostics configuration file (diagnositcs.wadcfg or diagnositcs.wadcfgx for SDK 2.5 and later).
-It’s also recommended that you install [Azure SDK 2.5](http://go.microsoft.com/fwlink/?LinkId=513188) and use the latest diagnostics feature.
+It's also recommended that you install [Azure SDK 2.5](http://go.microsoft.com/fwlink/?LinkId=513188) and use the latest diagnostics feature.

 1. On the shortcut menu for the role that you want to configure, choose Properties, and then choose the Configuration tab.